 Mobile Menu Toggle Request a Quote

-Income protection without an employer plan.
+Income protection without an employer plan

 Coverage for Independent Earners

 Disability insurance for the self-employed replaces a 1099 earner’s or sole proprietor’s income when injury or sickness prevents work.
 Self-employed buyers have no employer-paid group disability plan; individual coverage is the only option.
 Set for Life Insurance writes individual DI from Guardian, Principal, MassMutual, Ameritas, and The Standard.
 Coverage pairs with small business disability insurance for owners with practice overhead.
+When a self-employed earner becomes disabled, individual disability insurance is the only path to income replacement.

 Sole proprietor and 1099 independent contractor working at a computer, the freelancer profile most often buying disability insurance for the self employed from Guardian, Principal Financial Group, MassMutual, Ameritas, or The Standard for monthly income replacement

-Get Your Customized Self-Employed Quote
+Get Your Side-by-Side Quote

 Compare Self-Employed Disability Quotes Side‑by‑Side